 FREE | Download Gumtree for iPad

 Most iPad users will stick to the default Safari web browser, which is a perfectly decent option.
 But power users should consider the alternatives, not least because they're almost all free to try.

 Chrome has strong tab management and a deep feature set, and is a great choice if you're a big user of other Google software.
 (Also consider Dolphin, which we talk about next, and take a look at our guide to the best iPhone and iPad browsers.)

 FREE | Download Google Chrome

-The iTunes U app has clear purpose for pupils and teachers, students and lecturers.
-It has the potential to change classrooms everywhere, and it has appeal for people outside the education system too.
-With free access to course materials, audio, video and presentations from schools and colleges around the world, it's nothing less than a gift to iOS users.
+This app has the potential to change classrooms everywhere, but it will appeal to people outside the education system too.
+With free access to course materials, audio, video and presentations from schools and colleges around the world, it's a gift of an app.

 FREE | Download PCalc Lite

 That's all for the tablet freebies, but if you're interested in the phone side of things, check out Best free iPhone apps.

 And for broader advice on using an iPad, take a look at How to use an iPad, which gathers links to all of our most commonly use tutorials.